opensearch-project/project-website/_authors/pallp.markdown

 linkedin: pallavipr
 ---

-**Pallavi Priyadarshini** is a Senior Engineering Manager at Amazon, leading the development of high-performing and at-scale search and security technologies in open source OpenSearch and the Amazon OpenSearch Service.
+**Pallavi Priyadarshini** is a Senior Engineering Manager at AWS leading the development of high-performing and scalable search and security technologies for the OpenSearch Project and Amazon OpenSearch Service.